- Learn about the life, dream, and actions of Martin Luther King Jr.

-- Hold up a blank "Dream Cloud."
+Step 11: Hold up a blank Dream Cloud template.
 Point to each section as you talk.

-- Show them where to write their name.
+Step 12: Show them where to write their name.

-- Tell children they are going to write their own dream for a better world on the "Dream Cloud."
-(Younger children will need to dictate.)
+Step 13: Tell children they are going to write their own dream for a better world on the Dream Cloud template.
+Note: Younger children will need to dictate.

 Step 14: Tell them they will then write or illustrate (depending on level of student) the actions they will do to work toward making their dream come true.

-- Take time to model your own "Dream Cloud," if necessary.
+Optional: Take time to model your own Dream Cloud, if necessary.

-- While children are working, place the "Dream Cloud" for Dr. King in the center of the banner.
+Step 15: While children are working, place the Dream Cloud for Dr. King in the center of the banner.

 - Did children find the book you selected engaging?